 5. Insert the USB drive into your router.
 Enter

 ls -al /dev/sd* again, and this time you should see a new /dev/sdXX device. sdXX is the device name of your new USB device.

 root@OpenWrt:~# ls -al /dev/sd* brw------- 1 root root 8, 0 Feb 4 15:13 /dev/sda brw------- 1 root root 8, 1 Feb 4 14:06 /dev/sda1

 6. Make an ext4 filesystem on the USB device using the device name you just discovered.
 Note: Be certain you enter the proper device name - this step will completely erase the device.
 More...

 7. Create the fstab config file based on all the block devices found.
 More...

 block detect | uci import fstab

 uci set fstab.@mount.enabled='1' && uci set fstab.@global.anon_mount='1' && uci commit fstab

 10. You're done!
-This procedure mounts the drive at /mnt/sdXX (whatever the device name was.)
+This procedure has mounted the drive at /mnt/sdXX (whatever the device name was.)
 The drive is ready to save data at that part of the filesystem.